The-Known-Galaxy/archives/sith/planets/actlyon/actlyon.md

 Trade was made possible with one spaceport in the lower district, which linked to two hyperspace routes, one spanning to the planet Taul and another to the world of Batuu.

 # History

 By 34 ABY, the Resistance used the cantina as a briefing point.
-The band member of the ìSentient 7 and the Clankersî, Pall Gopal, operated as a spy and was summoned to deliver a package to Dok-Ondar, an Ithorian collector on Batuu.
+The band member of the ‚ÄúSentient 7 and the Clankers‚Äù, Pall Gopal, operated as a spy and was summoned to deliver a package to Dok-Ondar, an Ithorian collector on Batuu.
 With the aid of Izal Garsea, who was left by her former captain, the illusive smuggler Ana Tolla, Gopal could follow his orders.
 Nothing else is documented about Actlyon.